Vegan protein powder vs. whey: The eternal battle for first place

-More about whey protein
+More details about whey protein

 What is vegan protein powder and is it better?

-… the amino acid profile
+… amino acid profile

 Back to the topic: vegan protein powder vs. whey.